 Treatment of Premium.
-If you purchase a note for an amount that is greater than its stated principal amount (not taking into account preissuance accrued interest), you will be considered to have purchased the note with "amortizable bond premium" equal in amount to that excess.
+If you purchase a note for an amount that is greater than its stated principal amount (not taking into account pre-issuance accrued interest), you will be considered to have purchased the note with "amortizable bond premium" equal in amount to that excess.
 You generally may elect to amortize this premium over the term of the note.
 If you make this election, the amount of interest income you must report for U.S. federal income tax purposes with respect to any interest payment date will be reduced by the amount of premium allocated to the period from the previous interest payment date to that interest payment date.
 The amount of premium allocated to any such period is calculated by taking the difference between (i) the stated interest payable on the interest payment date on which that period ends and (ii) the product of (a) the note's overall yield to maturity and (b) your purchase price for the note (reduced by amounts of premium allocated to previous periods).
-If you make the election to amortize premium, you must apply it to the note and to all debt instruments acquired at a premium (other than debt instruments the interest on which is excludible from gross income) that you hold at the beginning of your taxable year in which you make the election and all debt instruments you subsequently purchase at a premium, unless you obtain the consent of the IRS to a change.
+If you make the election to amortize premium, you must apply it to the not and to all debt instruments acquired at a premium (other than debt instruments the interest on which is excludible from gross income) that you obtain the consent of the IRS to a change.